CSC3170-2022Fall/project-team-21/README.md

 - `Row.cpp`: it is done.
 - `SchemaItem.cpp`: it is done.
 - `main.cpp`: This is how you test your implementation.
 This is the driver code for the application.
 You can modify it as you want, but the general structure done.
 - `gui/`: Darren.
-GUI design for our database.
+Tentative GUI design and survey for our database.
+- `testing/`: Yohanes.
+Provide test cases for our DB and also for demo.
 - Abstract and report: 王茗萱

+## Message to our team members
 <!-- This part should be deleted in the submission -->
 This is Li Jiaqi writing to our teammates, here are some things you need to be cautious about out when collaborating in our group project, and the things that we should do to make our project better.